Jake Burger Player Props: White Sox vs. Rays

 Jake Burger At The Plate

-- Burger has two doubles, five home runs and four walks while hitting .276.
+- Burger is batting .273 with three doubles, five home runs and four walks.

-- In six of 11 games this year (54.5%), Burger has reached via hit, and that includes multiple hits twice.
+- In seven of 12 games this year (58.3%), Burger has reached base via hit, and that includes multiple hits twice.

-- In five games this year (45.5%), Burger has picked up an RBI, and in three of those games (27.3%) he had more than one.
+- Burger has an RBI in five of 12 games this year, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in five games this year (45.5%), but has had no multi-run games.
+- He has scored in six games this season (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.